-BASELINE YEAR(S) 2018 DATA SOURCE(S) Hamilton County Waste Audit BASELINE YEAR(S) 2021 DATA SOURCE(S) Hamilton County Reporting on waste diverted
+DATA SOURCE(S) Hamilton County Waste Audit

+Hamilton County Reporting on waste diverted

-Food Recovery Hierarchy.
+Reducing food waste going to the landfill can be achieved by following the EPA Food Recovery Hierarchy, and prioritizing prevention, recovery, recycling and composting in that order.
 Photo courtesy of U.S. Environmental Protection Agency.